Diagnosis of raynaud's syndrome (Raynaud disease ) (program ID: 226655)

 - 2011 Honorary Fellow of the Royal College of Pathologists (London).

-- 2012 Nobel Lecture on Transplantation / Stem Cell Biology, Nobel Committee of the Karolinska Institute.
+- 2012 Nobel Lecture, Nobel Committee of the Karolinska Institute.

 Positions in Scientific Societies and Institutions